Manual Treatments: Cox Flexion Distraction Technique

 Because of its gentle, non-force nature, it is often used with patients who are recovering from spinal surgery or who are in rehabilitation.
 Not only is the process painless, but many patients report feeling pleasant and relaxed during the procedure.
 The technique is widely known as an effective treatment without the need for surgery.

-Dr. Potts is a leading chiropractor in the Reno, Nevada area and is proud to provide this technique to you.
+Dr. Waldorf is a leading chiropractor in the Reno, Nevada area and is proud to provide this technique to you.
 If you’re struggling with pain, and you want a non-invasive solution, call our office today.